-An option for senior majors.
-A full semester field experience designed to give the exceptional student the opportunity to acquire additional experience while working with practicing professionals.
+An option for communications majors.
+A full semester field experience designed to give the qualified student the opportunity to acquire additional experience while working with practicing professionals.
 Students may choose from the following areas: graphic design: web construction or design; print journalism; broadcast journalism; media promotion; media production; advertising and/or public relations.
 Daily field work plus arranged meetings.
-Open only to senior Mass Communications majors who meet specified requirements.
-Approval of Department Chairperson required.
+There are opportunities for 3, 6, 9 and 12 credit internships.
+Approval of Department Chairperson and Internship coordinator required.
+Final preparations for the internship are handled with the office of Experiential Learning.